-(3L) Approximately 70 hours of advanced flight instruction teaching abilities such as precision altitude flying, commercial maneuvers, radio navigation, and night flying.
-Students will receive an S/U grade after completion of a check flight.
+(3L) Advanced flight instruction teaching abilities such as precision altitude flying, commercial maneuvers, radio navigation, and night flying.
+Requires flight instruction as listed by the Federal Aviation Administration (FAA) for an Commercial Pilot License which will be paid by students directly to a FAA recognized flight school based on the flight school's regularly published costs.
+Students will receive an S/U grade based on the results of an intermediate check flight as required by the FAA.

-Prerequisites: Completion of or concurrent enrollment in AVTN 2705.
+Prerequisites: Completion of AVTN 2620, or permission of the instructor.